 Leases are recognized in accordance with ASC 842 Leases ("ASC 842") which requires a lessee to recognize assets and liabilities with lease terms of more than twelve months.
 We lease or rent property for operations such as storing inventory and equipment.
 We analyze our agreements to evaluate whether or not a lease exists by determining what assets exist for which we control usage for a period of time in exchange for consideration.
 In the event a lease exists, we classify it as a finance or operating lease and record a right-of-use ("ROU") asset and the corresponding lease liability at the inception of the lease.
 The classification as a finance or operating lease determines whether the recognition, measurement and presentation of expenses and cash flows are considered operating or financing.
 In the case of month-to-month lease or rental agreements with terms of twelve months or less, we made an accounting policy election to not recognize lease assets and liabilities and record them on a straight-line basis over the lease term.
-The storage units rented on a month-to-month basis for use by our Snack Food Products segment direct-store-delivery route system are not costly to relocate and contain no significant leasehold improvements or degree on the gravity.
+The storage units rented on a month-to-month basis for use by our Snack Food Products segment direct-store-delivery route system are not costly to relocate and contain no significant leasehold improvements or degree of integration over leased assets.
+Orders can be fulfilled by another route storage unit interchangeably.
 No specialized assets exist in the rental storage units.
 Market price is paid for storage units.
 No guarantee of debt is made.